 - Cover any open drainpipes with hardware mesh.

-Should I use a chemical snake repellent to discourage snakes from my property?
+Should I use snake repellent to protect my property?

-What should I do if I suspect a snake bite?
+What should I do if I've been bitten by a snake?

 Will snakes cause property damage?